acend/openshift-operations-training/content/en/docs/01/03_additional-components.md

 After your `ClusterIssuer` is ready, you can request a wildcard certificate to be used on the Ingress Controller for the default subdomain `apps.+username+-ops-training.openshift.ch`.
 Before you can apply the file you need to change the parameters `commonName` and `dnsNames` to match your cluster name.

-You can find the file in the directory cert-manager directory mentioned above.
+You can find the file in the `cert-manager` directory mentioned above.

 {{% details title="Hints" mode-switcher="normalexpertmode" %}}